mideind/GreynirEngine/doc/simpletree.rst

         For each terminal in the tree, this property returns all grammatical variants (features) of the word that matched the terminal.
-If you only need the terminals variants that were actually specified in the Reynir grammar, use the :py:attr:`SimpleTree.flat` property instead.
+If you only need the variants that were actually specified in the Reynir grammar, use the :py:attr:`SimpleTree.flat` property instead.

         Example::